Retirement Income Planning

 What is DrawDownIQ?

 DrawDownIQ is proprietary retirement-distribution tax-optimization software developed by Index Gurus.
-It models multi-year withdrawal scenarios across federal taxes, IRMAA surcharge tiers, and Required Minimum Distributions.
-Every comprehensive retirement income plan we deliver includes specific DrawDownIQ modeling.
+It analyzes the best withdrawal strategy for the current tax year across federal taxes, IRMAA surcharge tiers, and Required Minimum Distributions.
+Every comprehensive retirement income plan we deliver includes specific DrawDownIQ analysis.
 A free promo code is available on request to try the tool yourself before subscribing.

 When should I start retirement income planning?

 Most planning value is created in the years leading up to and immediately following retirement — typically the period between age 60 and the start of Required Minimum Distributions at age 73.
 Decisions made during this window often shape outcomes for the next 20 to 30 years.
-Earlier engagement allows more years of Roth conversion runway, more time to manage concentrated positions, and more flexibility on Social Security claiming decisions.
+Earlier engagement allows more time to align your portfolio with your objectives and risk tolerance, manage concentrated positions, and build flexibility into your Social Security claiming decisions.

 What is withdrawal sequencing?

 Withdrawal sequencing is the strategic order in which a retiree draws from taxable, tax-deferred, and tax-free accounts to fund retirement spending.
-The conventional rule of "taxable first, then tax-deferred, then Roth" is often suboptimal for $1M+ households because it ignores Roth conversion opportunities, IRMAA bracket management, and the long-term consequences of tax-deferred balance growth on future RMDs.
+The conventional rule of "taxable first, then tax-deferred, then Roth" is often suboptimal for $1M+ households because it ignores tax-bracket management, IRMAA thresholds, and the long-term consequences of tax-deferred balance growth on future RMDs.

 Do you help with Social Security claiming decisions?